- Parking Rules & Regulations

 *Improper parking: $20

-Meter violation: $20 Vehicles may receive more than one ticket during a 24-hour period. ie: if parked in an hour meter, can receive one ticket each hour the meter is expired.
+Meter violation: $20 Vehicles may receive more than one ticket during a 24-hour period. ie: if parked in an hour or hour and a half meter, can receive one ticket each hour (or hour and a half) the meter is expired.

 *No NIU Registration: $50 A No NIU Registration ticket can be reduced to Permit Not Displayed providing permit is valid for the lot and is presented to Campus Parking Services within 10 calendar days of the ticket date.
 If paying the reduced fine online, please contact Campus Parking Services prior to making payment.